 - Pesto Pinwheels with Feta.
 Swap in feta for the mozzarella cheese.

 - Pesto Pinwheels with Crescent Roll Dough.
 Use two 8-ounce cans of crescent roll dough instead of puff pastry.
 Unroll the dough.
 Pick up two of the triangles and arrange them so that you create a rectangle with the long, angled sides of the crescents running diagonal down the middle.
 Pinch the two together.
 Repeat with the remaining crescents (you will have 4 rectangles per can of dough).
 Add the filling ingredients as directed to each rectangle, and roll.
 Cut each roll into 6 slices.
 Place the slices on the baking sheet as directed.
 Bake at 350 degrees F for 13-17 minutes or until dough is golden brown.

 - Pesto Pinwheels with Pizza Dough.
-Swap in prepared pizza dough for the puff pastry (try this Weeknight Homemade Whole Wheat Pizza Crust or DeLallo’s easy Pizza Dough Kit).
+Swap in prepared pizza dough for the puff pastry (try this Whole Wheat Pizza Dough).
 Stretch out your pizza dough into a rough rectangle, then add the filling ingredients.
 Gently roll your pizza dough into a log, and place it on the baking sheet.
 Bake at 375 degrees F for 25 minutes or until the pizza crust is puffed up and golden brown.
 Remove and let cool, then cut the log into slices.

 - Gluten Free Pesto Pinwheels.
 Use gluten free puff pastry.
 While I haven’t tried or seen it in stores, a few readers have commented that it can be found online.
 If you have a favorite brand, I’d love to hear about it.
 Feel free to add it in the comments below.
 As an alternative option, you could use a gluten free pizza dough, then follow the pizza directions above.